JaneliaSciComp/G4_Display_Tools/docs/data-handling_analysis.md

 This github repository has a suite of data analysis tools.
 Have a look at the [software installation guide](software_setup.md) on how to set it up.

-There are two versions of the data analysis tool that you can use - a simplified version, and a full version.
-Both require you to update variables in an .m file, which will then be saved as a settings file, exactly the way that the data processing works.
+There are two versions of the data analysis tool that you can use – a simplified version, and a full version.
+Both require you to update variables in an `.m` file, which will then be saved as a settings file, exactly the way that the data processing works.
 Here are some details about each version.

 ## Simplified Data Analysis